nic-dgl103/Exercise-9---Responsive-Layouts/README.md

 ### 2. Code the content blocks for mobile

 1. In VS Code, carefully read the code that was provided in index.html and style.css.
 In the browser, use the developer tools to understand how the styles were used.
-2. Code each one of your chosen content blocks for mobile.
+2. Code each one of your chosen content blocks for mobile:
    - Your HTML should be clean and semantics.
    - The CSS should be well organised and make the most of the styles that already exist.
 Feel free to edit the existing CSS.
    - Mobile layouts usually follow the normal flow of content so you may not need flexbox for anything but the header.
 Use padding and margin to control the vertical space in the layout.